Red Hook Star-Revue: History

 In 2020, the Red Hook Star Revue covered the outbreak of the COVID-19 pandemic in Italy, as well as its societal, artistic and political impact with a series of articles written by Dario Pio Muccilli, who currently works as the newspaper's foreign correspondent in Europe.
 In this capacity, Muccilli has covered news such as the Russian invasion of Ukraine, the use of social media by the Uffizi Museum in Florence, as well as several electoral rounds including Italy, France, Germany, and the European Union.

 The Red Hook Star-Revue would be sued by one Helayne Seidman, claiming copyright infringement on July 1, 2021, but by August 17 Seidman voluntarily dismissed the case.

 The Red Hook Star-Revue would gain notability in local media publishing stories following the dumping of pollutants into the Buttermilk Channel by cruise ships, as well as the local discontent with cruise ships and their passengers, resulting in overcrowding of the neighborhood and a drop in revenue.
 Additionally, their report on American Stevedoring being removed from the Red Hook Container Terminal was also circulated in local media.
 As well as their report on gas outages at the Red Hook Houses.

 The Red Hook Star-Revue also runs local political debates, namely for the 38th district of the New York City Council.

 In 2023 the newspaper opened a sister publication, the Amagansett Star-Revue, operating out of Amagansett, New York, after Fiala inherited a summer home there.
 Then in 2024 Fiala returned to his newspaper roots by founding the Village Star-Revue, covering Greenwich Village (the East Village and West Village) and SoHo/Tribeca.
-Among the Village Star Revues current contributors are cartoonist Stan Mack, novelist Michele Herman, poet Jeffrey Cyphers Wright, and art journalists Stephen DiLauro and Lee Klein.
+Among the Village Star Revues current contributors are cartoonist Stan Mack, novelist Michele Herman, poet Jeffrey Cyphers Wright, biographer Victor Bockris, and art journalists Stephen DiLauro and Lee Klein.